 What’s more, even patients with gum disease or other oral health problems may be good candidates for different types of dental implant procedures since the implant fuses with the actual bone of the jaw through osseointegration.

-Dental implants require similar care to natural teeth, including regular brushing, flossing, and dental check-ups.
+Dental implants require similar care to natural teeth, including regular brushing, flossing, dental check-ups, and other general dentistry services.

 In fact, they are considered the typical standard of care for replacing damaged or missing teeth although prospective dental implant patients should be aware that there is some potential for nerve damage or infection at the implant site.